 Introduction The Board of Directors of Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) invites the shareholders of the Company to attend the Ordinary General Assembly meeting (the first meeting) in the city of Riyadh through the means of modern technology using the Tadawulaty suite, which is scheduled to be held at 19:45 P.M on Thursday 1444-12-04H corresponding to 2023/06/22.
 Location The Company's headquarters in the city of Riyadh through the modern technology means (using the Tadawulaty suite).
 Meeting link www.tadawulaty.com.sa Date Thursday 1444-12-04H corresponding to 2023/06/22.
 Time 19:45 P.M Attendance Entitlement Each of the shareholders registered in the company's shareholders register at the Edaa Center at the end of the trading session that precedes the Assembly meeting has the right to attend according to the rules and regulations.
 The right to register the attendance of the Assembly meeting ends at the time of the assembly and the right to vote on the assembly's items by attendees ends when the sorting committee finishes counting the votes.
 Assembly Quorum The Ordinary General Assembly meeting shall be deemed valid if it is attended by shareholders representing at least a quarter of the capital.
 If the quorum required for holding this meeting is not available, the second meeting will be held one hour after the end of the period specified for the first meeting, and the second meeting shall be valid regardless of the number of shares represented therein.
 Agenda 1.
 Viewing the Board of Directors' report for the fiscal year ending 2022/31/12 and discuss it.
-(Attached). discussion.
 (Attached).
-Viewing the financial statements for the fiscal year ending on 2022/12/31 and discuss it.
+2. 2Voting on the Company's auditors 'report for the fiscal year ending 2022/31/12 after discussion.
 (Attached).
-Voting on the Board of Directors' quittance for the fiscal year ending 2022/31/12.
-Voting on the remuneration of the Board of Directors for their membership for a total amount of (SR 1,693,000) for the fiscal year ending 2022/12/31.
-Voting on appointing the Company's auditors among the candidates and fixing their fees, based on the recommendation of the Audit Committee, to inspect, review and audit the financial statements for the second and third quarters and the annual statements for the fiscal year 2023 and the first quarter of the fiscal year 2024.
-Voting on delegating to the Board of Directors, the General Assembly's powers stipulated in paragraph (1) of Article (27) of the Companies Law, for a period of one year from the General Assembly's approval, or until the end of the Board of Directors' term whichever is earlier, in accordance with the terms stated in the Implementing Regulation of the Companies Law for Listed Joint Stock Companies.
-Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and Al-Rajhi Bank, in which the Chairman Mr. Abdullah Sulaiman Al-Rajhi, and the board members: Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the coming year without any preferential terms or advantages, noting that the value of transactions during the year 2022 amounted to SR 718,691.
+3. Viewing the financial statements for the fiscal year ending on 2022/12/31 and discuss it.
+(Attached).
+4. Voting on the Board of Directors' quittance for the fiscal year ending 2022/31/12.
+5. Voting on the remuneration of the Board of Directors for their membership for a total amount of (SR 1,693,000) for the fiscal year ending 2022/12/31.
+6. Voting on appointing the Company's auditors among the candidates and fixing their fees, based on the recommendation of the Audit Committee, to inspect, review and audit the financial statements for the second and third quarters and the annual statements for the fiscal year 2023 and the first quarter of the fiscal year 2024.
+7. Voting on delegating to the Board of Directors, the General Assembly's powers stipulated in paragraph (1) of Article (27) of the Companies Law, for a period of one year from the General Assembly's approval, or until the end of the Board of Directors' term whichever is earlier, in accordance with the terms stated in the Implementing Regulation of the Companies Law for Listed Joint Stock Companies.
+8. Voting on the contracts and business between Al-Rajhi Company for Cooperative Insurance (Al-Rajhi Takaful) and Al-Rajhi Bank, in which the Chairman Mr. Abdullah Sulaiman Al-Rajhi, and the board members: Mr. Waleed Abdullah Al Mogbel, the Vice-Chairman Mr. Saud Abdullah Al-Rajhi, and the board member Mr. Naif Abdullah Al-Rajhi have an indirect interest, which is insurance policies, and to be licensed for the coming year without any preferential terms or advantages, noting that the value of transactions during the year 2022 amounted to SR 718,691.
 (Attached).